TabassumNova/Vision_Guided_Robot_Movement/README.md

   <img src="Images/viewPlanTab.png" width="700"/>
  </p>

 - Click the ’Directory’ Button: Start by clicking the ’Directory’ button.
-This
-8. Implementation 83
-button allows you to select the directory where the images will be saved.
+This button allows you to select the directory where the images will be saved.
 - Find Cameras: Next, click on the ’Find Cameras’ button.
 This action will reveal the list of cameras currently available.